Most People Are Underestimating Free Market Advances in Green Energy

 2. The cost of solar continues to fall substantially

-3. Installations have been growing exponentially
+3. Installations growth has been accelerating

 So what does this all mean?